Back To Top

 Overview

 I was hired to design and implement the new site for Access Framingham, a community media company based in Framingham, Massachussets.
-I created design systems and tested various prototypes using figma before implementing key components in webflow.
+They wanted to switch from their old software to Webflow because they planned to use a backend service built to manage media content for Webflow sites.
+I created design systems and tested prototypes using figma before implementing key components, resulting in an over 50% increase in conversions and a large boost in video content engagement.

 Role